jigx-com/jigx-docs-examples/docs/Actions/go-to.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-TVkSZkXqMnIyfLztOYUmk-20250225-071246.png" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-TVkSZkXqMnIyfLztOYUmk-20250225-071246.png" size="80" width="1224" height="2466" position="center" caption="go-to button" alt="go-to button"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-TVkSZkXqMnIyfLztOYUmk-20250225-071246.png" size="80" position="center" caption="go-to button" alt="go-to button"}
 :::

 :::VerticalSplitItem
 In this example, we use the go-to action as the rightElement in the list-item component.
 There is a button for each item.

-**Examples:
+**Examples:**
-**See the full example using static data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-actions/go-to/static/go-to-right-element/go-to-right-element.jigx" target="_blank">GitHub</a>.&#x20;
+See the full example using static data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-actions/go-to/static/go-to-right-element/go-to-right-element.jigx).
-See the full example using dynamic data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-actions/go-to/dynamic/go-to-right-element/go-to-right-element-dynamic.jigx" target="_blank">GitHub</a>.&#x20;
+See the full example using dynamic data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-actions/go-to/dynamic/go-to-right-element/go-to-right-element-dynamic.jigx).
 :::
 ::::